-If both reading glasses and contact lenses are not your fancy, then surgery may be an option.
+If both reading glasses and contact lenses are not your favorite choices, then surgery may be an option.
 There are several options available on the market.
-These surgical procedures can be broadly categorized into corneal inlays, lens implants and refractive surgery.
+These surgical procedures can be broadly categorized into corneal inlays, lens implants, and refractive surgery.

 Beta carotene & Vitamin A

-Is a powerful antioxidant and has been shown to protect from age-related macular degeneration, an age related condition affecting the retina.
-Moreover, it has been shown to lower risk for developing cataracts.
-The latter protective effect on the lens indicates that it may offer possible protection against the age related degeneration of the lens.
+Is a powerful antioxidant and has been shown to protect from age-related macular degeneration, an age-related condition affecting the retina.
+Moreover, it has been shown to lower the risk of developing cataracts.
+The latter protective effect on the lens indicates that it may offer possible protection against the age-related degeneration of the lens.

 Omega 3 fatty acids

 Found in fish such as salmon and sardines.
 It is a well-known anti-inflammatory, meaning it regulates the body’s response to injury or disease.
-It is known to be preventive of age-related macular degeneration.
-Being an anti-inflammatory, it has the potential to slow down the age related protein changes that are characteristic of presbyopia.
+It is known to be preventive for age-related macular degeneration.
+Being an anti-inflammatory, it has the potential to slow down the age-related protein changes that are characteristic of presbyopia.

 Zinc plays the role of ‘transporting’ vitamin A from the liver to the retina.
 As we age the levels of zinc tend to diminish making us prone to visual problems.
 Supplementation may be necessary and you may need to consult your doctor to explore your options.